redpanda-data/connect/website/docs/components/inputs/kafka_franz.md

 :::caution BETA
 This component is mostly stable but breaking changes could still be made outside of major version releases if a fundamental problem with the component is found.
 :::
-An alternative Kafka input using the [Franz Kafka client library](https://github.com/twmb/franz-go).
+A Kafka input using the [Franz Kafka client library](https://github.com/twmb/franz-go).

 Introduced in version 3.61.0.